lnccbrown/HSSM/README.md

 ```
 pip install git+https://github.com/lnccbrown/HSSM.git
 ```
 **Note**: Possible solutions to any issues with installations with hssm can be located [here](https://github.com/lnccbrown/HSSM/discussions).
-We recommend leveraging an environment manager to prevent any problems with dependencies during the installation process.
+We recommend leveraging an environment manager with Python 3.9~3.11 to prevent any problems with dependencies during the installation process.
 For more detailed guidance, please refer to this [discussion](https://github.com/lnccbrown/HSSM/discussions/152).

 ### Optional Installation